Har4oo/Broadacre-Simplified/README.md

 If everything is okay with both of these you will be able to execute **.jar** file in **target directory**

-After execution the tables in already created **harvestmanager** database will be created identical to the entities
+After execution the tables in already created **harvestmanager** database will be structured identical to the entities